-Requote is a delay in trade execution, wherein the broker will offer you a new (less profitable) quote so that you can continue the entry.
+Requote is a in trade execution, wherein the broker will offer you a new (less profitable) quote so that you can continue the entry.
 This forex broker cheat usually aims to prevent traders from reaping profits from a position that goes well with the current price trend.

 5. Swap Manipulation

 A swap is a commission you have to pay when you have an overnight position.
 The fee is calculated from the difference between the interest rates of a currency pair.
 In general, the swap can vary between brokers.
-But first, you can review the comparison between the broker’s swap rates and the actual differences of the central banks' benchmark rates.
+But first, you can review the comparison between the broker's swap rates and the actual differences between the central banks' benchmark rates.
 If the comparison is not too drastic, then it can be concluded that your broker doesn't manipulate the swap rates.
 However, if it is too extreme, this could be a sign that your broker is taking too much profit from overnight positions.